Madeon

-Hugo Pierre Leclercq ([yɡo pjɛʁ ləklɛʁ]; born 30 May 1994), better known by his stage name Madeon (/ˈmædiən/), is a French DJ and music producer from Nantes, currently based in Los Angeles.
-He initially came to widespread public attention at 17 through a YouTube video, "Pop Culture", where he performed a mash-up of 39 different popular songs in real-time using a Novation Launchpad.
+Hugo Pierre Leclercq ([yɡo pjɛʁ ləklɛʁ]; born 30 May 1994), better known by his stage name Madeon (/ˈmædiən/), is a French musician, DJ, record producer, singer and songwriter from Nantes, based in Los Angeles.
+He initially came to widespread public attention at age 17 through a YouTube video, "Pop Culture", where he performed a mash-up of 39 different popular songs in real-time using a Novation Launchpad.
 It received millions of hits in its first few days of release.
-Madeon has cited The Beatles and Daft Punk as his greatest musical influences.
+Madeon has cited the Beatles and Daft Punk as his greatest musical influences.

 Madeon's first EP, The City, was released in 2012.
 His debut studio album, Adventure, was released in 2015, supported by a 22-stop North American tour.
 In 2019, Madeon released his second album, Good Faith, as part of the Good Faith Live tour.

 Madeon was ranked at number 105 on DJ Mag's top DJs for 2017.
 In 2017, he was nominated for two Electronic Music Awards with Porter Robinson for Single of the Year and Live Act of the Year.
 Good Faith was nominated for a 2021 Best Electronic Album Grammy Award.